isomerpages/moe-meridianpri/_meridian-connects/Resources For Parents/Resources For Parents.md

 <p align="justify">At Meridian, we regularly share resources for parents and guardians with education news, resources and tips.</p>

 <p>1.
+The Parenting for Wellness Toolbox for parents is your go-to guide for raising happy, confident and kind children in today’s fast-paced world.
+It contains bite-sized content with quick and easy strategies that you can use! <a href="https://file.go.gov.sg/pfw-toolbox-for-parents.pdf" rel="noopener noreferrer nofollow" target="_blank">Read more</a></p>

+<p>2.
 Building Resilience in Children and Supporting Them Through Transitions <a href="https://www.meridianpri.moe.edu.sg/communications/resources-for-parents/children-support/" rel="noopener noreferrer nofollow" target="_blank">Read more</a></p>

-<p>2.
+<p>3.
 Cyber Wellness <a href="https://www.meridianpri.moe.edu.sg/communications/resources-for-parents/cyber-wellness/" rel="noopener noreferrer nofollow" target="_blank">Read more</a></p>

-<p>3.
+<p>4.
 A Collection of Tips and Resources <a href="https://www.meridianpri.moe.edu.sg/communications/resources-for-parents/a-collection-of-tips-and-resources/" rel="noopener noreferrer nofollow" target="_blank">Read more</a></p>

 <h5>Parents may also keen to read the following:</h5>